lizcphillips/Finding-Aid-Cleanup-Tools/README.md

 Bash, Python, JSON (GREL) for OpenRefine, XSLT

-Scripts in development in /dev
+Scripts in active development are in /dev